 Fax: 513- 636-7509

-Methodology and biomedical applications in nonparametric regression; longitudinal data and survival analysis; emprical likelihood; quantile regression; Bioinfomatics
+Methodology and biomedical applications in nonparametric regression; longitudinal data and survival analysis; empirical likelihood; quantile regression; Bioinformatics

 Zhou M, Kim MO, Bathke A. Empirical likelihood analysis for the heteroscedastic accelerated failure time model.
 Statistica Sinica.
 2011.

 Kim MO, Yang Y. Semiparametric approach to a random effects quantile regression model.
 J Am Stat Assoc.
 2011.

 George A, Benton J, Pratt J, Kim MO, Kalinyak KA, Kalfa TA, Joiner CH.
 The impact of the 2009 H1N1 influenza pandemic on pediatric patients with sickle cell disease.
 Pediatr Blood Cancer.
 2011 Feb 25.